The Laboratory of Coevolutionary Biology

 How does coevolution shape webs of interacting species across space and time?

 What ecological and genetic conditions allow interactions to persist?

 Why do species evolve relentlessly, even when they seem fairly well adapted to their environments?

-Over how short a time scale can we see species, and interactions among species, evolving in nature?
+Over short time scales, how do species, and interactions among species, evolve in nature?

 The Geographic Mosaic of Coevolution (2005):

-How does coevolution shape interactions among species that are distributed across ecosystems, regions, and continents?
+How does coevolution shape interactions among species across ecosystems, regions, and continents?

 Why does the geographic mosaic of coevolution differ among different forms of interaction -- e.g., mutualistic interactions, competitors, parasites and hosts?